Gluten-free foods on prescription

 Wiltshire CCG is proposing to change its prescribing approach to gluten-free foods, in line with National Institute of Care and Excellence (NICE) guidelines – this questions and answers document explains why.

 Have your say by completing this short survey by 22 July 2018.
+This survey is now closed.

 Press release: Have your say on a new approach to gluten-free prescribing – 11 June 2018